kshulgina/codetta/README.md

 For instance, if you're analyzing a mitochondrial genome you will want to use `-m`  to include Pfams commonly found in mitochondrial genomes.
 Likewise, use the `-v` and `-t` flags when analyzing a viral genome.
+- You can also specify a custom list of profiles to exclude from the analysis using the `--bad_profiles` argument.
 - You can specify your own name for the inference output file with the `--inference_output` argument.
 - Use `-e` to change the profile HMM hit e-value threshold (default is